-- identity and sense of pride should be driven by the neighborhoods and not the city. - consider adding promoting neighborhood identities - encouraging this to happen in Nixa with existing neighborhoods and future developments - More mixed use development North and South of center of Nixa, as well as further green space off AA hwy and Owen - Please add the dog park in the southwest corner of Nixa.
-Park and Recreation category. - not sure about this brown area near the high school traffic - Can we find green for this region? - for tourism aspect why not lean into the Route 66 element. not sure how successful this ping neighborhood commercial area would be. seems like it needs better traffic flow to be worth commercial investment - Would be nice to have the Summers at the River Sports Complex annexed.
-Might be a longer process. - · more mixed use - · more green
+- identity and sense of pride should be driven by the neighborhoods and not the city. - consider adding promoting neighborhood identities encouraging this to happen in Nixa with existing neighborhoods and future developments - More mixed use development North and South of center of Nixa, as well as further green space off AA hwy and Owen - Please add the dog park in the southwest corner of Nixa.
+Park and Recreation category. - not sure about this brown area near the high school traffic - Can we find green for this region? - not sure how successful this ping neighborhood commercial area would be. seems like it needs better traffic flow to be worth commercial investment - Would be nice to have the Summers at the River Sports Complex annexed.
+Might be a longer process. - more mixed use - more green